Nash Point: Nash Point Lighthouse

 The Nash Point Lighthouse is a Grade II listed building, dating from 1831 to 1832.
-There are two lights, a high light and a low light, located at a distance of around 300 metres from one another.
+There are two lights, a high light and a low light, located at a distance of around 300 m from one another.
 The leading light was removed during the 1920s because of the shifting location of the Nash sandbank.
 The lighthouse was designed by James Walker, the chief engineer for Trinity House.
 Its construction is said to have been spurred by the wreck of The Frolic on the Nash Sands in March 1831, which resulted in over 50 deaths, including that of Lt-Col N McLeod.
 The ship was on its way from Bristol to Haverfordwest.
 First lit in 1832, the lighthouse was electrified in 1968.
 Nash Point Lighthouse became the last staffed lighthouse in Wales, and was automated in 1998.

 Shipwreck

 In 1962, the empty tanker BP Driver (formerly the BP Explorer, which had been rebuilt following a disaster in the River Severn) was pushed on the rocks and was abandoned by its crew of five, all of whom survived.
 Despite the assistance given by the lighthouse, the ship's captain was unable to bring her in safely to land.
-At low tide, remains of the wreck can be found about 200m north of the beach access by the light house.
+At low tide, remains of the wreck can be found about 200 m north of the beach access by the light house.